shahrohit/git-learning/README.md

 20. `git add <file1> <file2> <file3>` -> this commamd will add multiple files in staging area
 21. `git add .` : add all files from working repos to staging area

+22. `git pull <remote name> <branch name>` : downloads the latest changes from the branches of the mentioned remote in your local repos